lwldcr/Docs/python_abc.md

 print("Hello, World!")
 ```

-##Python2 or Python3
+## Python2 or Python3

-Python 3 is not fully back-compatible, so python 2 program may not run on python 3.
+Python 3 is not fully back-compatible, so python2 program may not run on python3.

 Fortunately, after several years of progressing Python 3 has become strong and powerful and many third party libs has moved to Python 3 from Python 2.

 We recommend new Pythoners choose Python 3 as your programing platform instead of Python 2.There are some significant improvements for Python 3 compared to Python 2, so experienced Python 2 programmers are reasonable to try Python 3.

-##Language basics
+## Language basics

 * variables: no need to state